vinoshg/DSA-LeetCode/LeetCode.md

 2. Word Break
 - Question: Break the word into multiple parts and check whether all parts are present in the dictionary
 - Solution: 1.
 Reverse DP 2.
 Trie insert, search and recursion helper for dividing string
 3. Count Unique Substrings / Count Trie Nodes
+- Solution: 1.
+HashSet with Nested loops to get a substring 2.
+Trie insert and count nodes
 4. Longest word with all prefixes / Longest Word in Dictionary
+- Solution: 1.
+HashSet contains its prefix of (length - 1) 2.
+Trie insert and build a string with it's all prefixes present in the dictionary